torquebox/torquebox/docs/migration.md

 # Migrating from TorqueBox 3 to TorqueBox 4

+**NOTE**: This guide is still largely a work-in-progress and missing quite a bit of content.
+Until TorqueBox 4 gets out of alpha, only attempt migrating TorqueBox 3 applications if they are relatively simple (mostly web) or you're prepared to dig into the API docs and source to see what's changed.

 TorqueBox 4 is quite different from TorqueBox 3 in several ways, the largest being: